 Farmhouse decor is flexible; it incorporates natural, nostalgic, and well-loved elements into your living space, it doesn't have to mean floor to ceiling shiplap.
-Modern farmhouse design can take the best elements of traditional "country style" and marries them to modern color palettes, materials, and items that feel current yet grounded.
+Modern farmhouse style can take the best elements of traditional "country style" and marry them to modern color palettes, materials, and items that feel current yet grounded.

-You don't need to have a quaint and secluded cottage to embrace the farmhouse look.
-In this blog, we'll go over how you can incorporate charming farmhouse decor ideas into any space, old and new.
+You don't need to have a quaint and secluded cottage to embrace the farmhouse style.
+In this blog, we'll share staples of rustic farmhouse design along with specific decorating ideas for different rooms of your house.

 Natural elements like wood, metal, and stone, provide a timeless rustic backdrop that roots your home in tradition and lets the rest of your decor change with the seasons and your personal style.
-Reclaimed wood dining tables, desks, floating shelves, chairs, bar stools, ceiling joists, and cabinets all hint at the bones of your house without overwhelming the space.
-Reclaimed wood tells a story of its own no matter what rooms it's in and makes for a beautiful grand dining room table.
+Reclaimed wood dining tables, desks, floating shelves, chairs, bar stools, wood walls and wood tones, exposed beams, and cabinets all hint at the bones of your house without overwhelming the space.

-One of the great things about wood is that different shades and wood types often complement each other, they don't have to be 100% matchy matchy.
-As you can see here in this customer's rustic revamped kitchen, the floorboards, kitchen countertops, and ceiling joists are all different types of wood.
+One of the great things about wood is that different shades and wood types often complement each other.
+It don't have to be 100% matchy matchy.
+Above, you can see our customer's farmhouse kitchen, the floorboards, kitchen countertops, and wooden beams are all different types of wood.
 They work together because they are grounded and distanced from one another by a solid set of neutral white cabinets and walls.
-They all work together and tell their own story rather than competing for attention.
+They all compliment each other and tell their own story rather instead of competing for attention.

-Stone fireplaces are the perfect centerpiece to farmhouse living rooms all year long, even if the fire isn't blazing.
-Even marble countertops can give your farmhouse kitchen decor a touch of modernity and freshness.
+Stone fireplaces are the perfect centerpiece to a farmhouse-style living room all year long, even if the fire isn't blazing.
+Even marble countertops can give your farmhouse decor contemporary touches.
 Rustic metals like iron, copper, and brass can bring your decor into "the now" while still showcasing its charm and history.
-Metal hardware handles, sconces, light fixtures, bathtubs, and table bases are great ways to add another natural luxe element to your room without breaking the bank.
+Metal hardware handles, sconces, farmhouse-style light fixtures, bathtubs, and table bases are great ways to add another natural luxe element to your room without breaking the bank.

 You don't have to be a master of interior design to develop your own custom color palette.
 Online programs like Sherwin Williams' ColorSnap tool make it easy to pull colors from "inspo" pictures.
 If you came across a photo of a staged interior or a piece of furniture that you'd like to find complementing colors for, all you have to do is upload the picture and it does the work for you.
 We've uploaded a picture of our reclaimed wood dining table that a customer made their own.
 The tool identified the colors of the wood, wall paint, and decor and recommended bright complementary colors that will bring out the best of the dining table while still letting it remain the centerpiece of the room.
 If you're in a color rut, this is a great place to start.

-Small spaces like entryways, bathrooms, reading nooks, bars, and laundry rooms also appreciate thoughtful pop of color.
-Try adding a nature-inspired color to an accent wall and keep the decor simple.
+Small spaces like entryways, bathrooms, reading nooks, bars, and laundry rooms also appreciate thoughtful pops of color.
+Try adding a nature-inspired color to an accent wall and keep the decor simple for a nice farmhouse look with a rustic twist.
 You can check out Pantone's Spring/Summer 2021 Color Trend Highlights for some inspiration!

 Creating and narrowing down a vision for your space is the first step.
-Staple pieces like rustic dining tables, entertainment centers, dressers, and built-in shelving can serve as your guiding light as you find room decor to accent your furniture and add some cozy and classic country living to your space.
+Do you prefer a classic rustic style, or do you simply love farmhouse decor?
+Staple pieces like rustic farmhouse dining tables, entertainment centers, dressers, and built-in shelving can serve as your guiding light as you find room decor to accent your furniture and add some cozy and classic country style to your space.

 Add a wooden mantel to your fireplace: You don't have to get a stonemason involved to give your fireplace some new love!
 The experts at Rustic Red Door can custom build a live edge or squared wooden mantel to top your fireplace.
-From there, you're free to add greenery, picture frames, art, candles, or whatever accent pieces you'd like to make your own.
+From there, you're free to add greenery, picture frames, art, candles, or whatever accent pieces you'd like to make an inviting living room.

 Add a farmhouse coffee table: If you already have a couch that you're in love with and need something to tie it all together, a rustic wooden coffee table could do the trick.
-Our Foxfield reclaimed coffee table has built-in storage so it's much more than a place to set down your mug.
+Our farmhouse coffee tables are a great choice!

 Make your own gallery wall: Centralized wall decor is a great way to draw attention to one area of your living room without feeling overcrowded or too busy.
 It's also a great way to showcase more historical elements of your home and history.
-When crafting your gallery wall, try to select wall art that fits into your overall color palette.
+When crafting your gallery wall, try to select wall art and rustic picture frames that fit into your overall color palette.
 You can also display items on wooden floating shelves to tie together wooden elements from other areas of the house.